cronomantic/ZXDAAD128/README.md

 **ZXDAAD128** requires to use the frontend of [**DAAD Reborn Compiler**](https://github.com/daad-adventure-writer/DRC/wiki) with a specific backend supplied with this project in order to distribute parts of the database around other banks.
 The Messages (**MTX**), System Messages (**STX**), Location Descriptions (**LTX**), Object Descriptions (**OTX**) and the character set will be allocated on other banks if they do not fit on the space available on bank 0.
 All the other database data will always be on Bank 0.

 **ZXDAAD128** supports compressed bitmap graphics with the **DCP** tool, instead of the traditional vector graphics.
-The tool uses the **ZX0** compressor by Einar Saukas to compress full SCR files and the images will also be allocated on the banks of RAM by the compiler backend.
+The tool uses the **ZX0** compressor by Einar Saukas to compress full SCR files and the images will also be allocated on the banks of RAM by the compiler backend on the `TAPE` subtarget.
+On `PLUS3`, they will be loaded from disk.
-The CondAct `PICTURE` will prepare an image for loading and the condAct `DISPLAY` will show it on the screen, as described on the original DAAD documentation.
+In order to show pictures, first you must use the CondAct `PICTURE` to prepare the image for showing.
+On `PLUS3` subtarget, it will load the image on buffer and on the `TAPE` subtarget it will simply check that it exists on RAM.
+Please, refer to the original DAAD documentation, since the interpreter imitates its behabiour.
+Then you must use the condAct `DISPLAY` to show the buffered image on screen, also described on the original DAAD documentation.
-However, the image will be shown always on full screen, there is no provision of clipping and positioning the image according to the active window.
+Be aware that the image will be shown always on full screen, there is no provision of clipping and positioning the image according to the active window.

 Supports loading and saving on tape or disk with +3DOS and 42 or 32 characters per line.

 **ZXDAAD128**  also emulates, to some extent, [**Maluva DAAD extension**](https://github.com/Utodev/MALUVA/wiki) which adds new functionalities to the classic interpreters.
 These are the extended condActs currently supported:

-- `XPICTURE`: Load compressed DCP bitmap images from disk instead of RAM.
+- `XPICTURE`: Loads and shows a compressed DCP bitmap image.
 This function does not support the standard Maluva's SC2DAAD format.
+Instead, it will execute the `PICTURE` and `DISPLAY` condacts on sequence and report error with the standard Maluva method of error reporting, please refer to its wiki for more information.
 - `XMESSAGE`: Use of extra texts.
-The maximum size allowed is 64Kb, divided into 4 blocks of 16Kb maximum, which will also be distributed around the memory banks by the compiler's backend.
+The maximum size allowed is 64Kb, divided into 4 blocks of 16Kb maximum, which will also be distributed around the memory banks by the compiler's backend on both targets.
 - `XUNDONE`: To cancel the status "done".
 - `XLOAD`/`XSAVE`: To load/save your gameplay.
 They work like the traditional `LOAD`/`SAVE` condActs on this interpreter.